zhiming99/rpc-frmwrk/README.md

 16. [`rpcfs - filesystem interface for rpc-frmwrk`(soon)](https://github.com/zhiming99/rpc-frmwrk/tree/master/fuse/README.md)

 #### Building `rpc-frmwrk`
-Please refer to this article [`How to build rpc-frmwrk`](https://github.com/zhiming99/rpc-frmwrk/wiki/How-to-build-%60rpc-frmwrk%60) for details.
+Please refer to this article [`How to build rpc-frmwrk`](https://github.com/zhiming99/rpc-frmwrk/wiki/How-to-build-%60rpc-frmwrk%60) for detail description.
 #### Install & Run
 1. Using the config tool to setup the parameters `rpc-frwmrk` requires.
 [Here](https://github.com/zhiming99/rpc-frmwrk/tree/master/tools/README.md) is the illustration of the configuration tool.
 2. After you have successfully build `rpc-frmwrk`, typing `sudo make install` will install `rpc-frmwrk` to the system.